What is a group captive?

 • Lines of business: Auto liability, general liability, workers' compensation

-NewCon has a record of superior performance attributable to a proactive membership, a dedicated captive claims team, and support from an issuing carrier that is considered the market leader for construction captives.
-Underwriting eligibility is selective in order to protect and maintain performance results.
+NewCon has a record of superior performance attributable to a proactive membership, a dedicated captive claims team and support from an issuing carrier that's considered the market leader for construction captives.
+Underwriting eligibility is selective to protect and maintain performance results.

 The C-U First insurance program was established to provide workers' compensation to credit unions.
-C-U First is a national program; however, the majority of its current membership is located in California.
+C-U First is a national program, with the majority its current membership in California.

 • Established: 2004